 Mdm Halimah secured her basic law degree and Masters in Law from the National University of Singapore.
 In 2016, she was conferred the Doctor of Law by the NUS.

-Mdm Halimah entered politics in 2001 when she was elected as a Member of Parliament (MP) for Jurong Group Representation Constituency (GRC).
-Her last and fourth term as an MP was in the newly formed Marsiling-Yew Tee GRC.
+In 2001, Mdm Halimah was first elected as a Member of Parliament for the Jurong Group Representation Constituency.
+Her final and fourth term as an MP was in the newly formed Marsiling-Yew Tee GRC.

-Mdm Halimah was appointed Minister of State for the Ministry of Community Development and Sports (MCYS) in 2011.
-In this role, Mdm Halimah introduced activity centres and home-based care for seniors, and enhanced services for the disabled through the Centre for Enabled Living (now known as SG Enable).
-She also laid the foundation for the establishment of Social Service Offices across Singapore.
+In 2011, Mdm Halimah was appointed Minister of State for the Ministry of Community Development and Sports where she introduced various programmes for seniors, including home-based care, and enhanced services for the disabled through the Centre of Enabled Living (now known as SG Enable).
+She also laid the foundation for the establishment of the Social Services Offices.

-In 2013, Mdm Halimah was appointed as the ninth Speaker of Parliament.
-She was the first woman to serve as a Speaker in the Parliament of Singapore.
+In 2013, Mdm Halimah was elected the ninth Speaker of Parliament and became the first woman to hold that position.

-In August 2017, Mdm Halimah stepped down as Speaker of Parliament to contest in the Presidential Election.
-She was sworn in as the 8th President of the Republic of Singapore on 14 September 2017.
+Mdm Halimah was sworn in as the 8th President of the Republic of Singapore on 14 September 2017.